Signbank/FinSL-signbank/README.md

 Signbank was originally developed by Steve Cassidy [https://github.com/Signbank/Auslan-signbank][auslan-signbank].
 FinSL-Signbank is being developed based on NGT Signbank [https://github.com/Signbank/NGT-signbank][ngt-signbank], NGT Signbank is a fork of Auslan Signbank.

 Main features:
+* Makes it easy to manage and organize dictionaries and corpuses.
 * Store Glosses and keep them ogranized.
-* Export Glosses directly to [ELAN][elan-link].
+* Use your Glosses in [ELAN][elan-link].
 * Add videos to Glosses, as many as you like.
-* Record videos with webcam on the website, makes the annotation process faster.
+* Record videos with a webcam on the website, makes the annotation process faster.
 * Upload multiple videos at once, then connect them with Glosses later.
 * Interface easily translatable to multiple languages.
 * Can store multiple Lexicons, even of the same sign language.
-* Restrict access to lexicons with user permissions.
+* Control access to your Lexicons per user/group.
-* You can make your lexicon public and select the glosses you want to be public.
+* Make your lexicon public by selecting the glosses you want to be public.
 * Add translation equivalents in any language you want.

 # Requirements

-* Python (2.7)
+* Python 3 (3.4 recommended) or Python 2 (2.7)
 * Django (1.11)

 Dependencies can be found in [requirements.txt][requirements.txt] and they can be installed using pip.